mfarsikov/kotlite/docs/index.md

 )
 ```

-Kotgres generates queries based on method names in two cases:
+kotlite generates queries based on method names in two cases:
 * method name starts with `save`
 * method name starts with `delete`